Exploration of Jupiter: Human exploration

-Potential for colonization

-NASA has speculated on the feasibility of mining the atmospheres of the outer planets, particularly for helium-3, an isotope of helium that is rare on Earth and could have a very high value per unit mass as thermonuclear fuel.
-Factories stationed in orbit could mine the gas and deliver it to visiting craft.
-However, the Jovian system in general poses particular disadvantages for colonization because of the severe radiation conditions prevailing in Jupiter's magnetosphere and the planet's particularly deep gravitational well.
-Jupiter would deliver about 36 Sv (3600 rem) per day to unshielded colonists at Io and about 5.4 Sv (540 rems) per day to unshielded colonists at Europa, which is a decisive aspect due to the fact that already an exposure to about 0.75 Sv over a period of a few days is enough to cause radiation poisoning, and about 5 Sv over a few days is fatal.
+The Jovian system in general poses particular disadvantages for human missions because of the severe radiation conditions prevailing in Jupiter's magnetosphere and the planet's particularly deep gravitational well.

+Jupiter would deliver about 36 Sv (3600 rem) per day to unshielded astronauts at Io and about 5.4 Sv (540 rems) per day to unshielded astronauts at Europa, which is a decisive aspect due to the fact that already an exposure to about 0.75 Sv over a period of a few days is enough to cause radiation poisoning, and about 5 Sv over a few days is fatal.
+In 1997, the Artemis Project designed a plan to fly humans to Europa.
+According to this plan, explorers would drill down into the Europan ice crust, entering the postulated subsurface ocean, where they would inhabit artificial air pockets.

 Ganymede is the Solar System's largest moon and the Solar System's only known moon with a magnetosphere, but this does not shield it from cosmic radiation to a noteworthy degree, because it is overshadowed by Jupiter's magnetic field.
 Ganymede receives about 0.08 Sv (8 rem) of radiation per day.
 Callisto is farther from Jupiter's strong radiation belt and subject to only 0.0001 Sv (0.01 rem) a day.
 For comparison, the average amount of radiation taken on Earth by a living organism is about 0.0024 Sv per year; the highest natural radiation levels on Earth are recorded around Ramsar hot springs at about 0.26 Sv per year.

 One of the main targets chosen by the HOPE study was Callisto.
 The possibility of building a surface base on Callisto was proposed, because of the low radiation levels at its distance from Jupiter and its geological stability.
-Callisto is the only Galilean satellite on which human settlement is feasible.
+Callisto is the only Galilean satellite on which a crewed base is feasible.
 The levels of ionizing radiation on Io, Europa and long-term on Ganymede, are hostile to human life, and adequate protective measures have yet to be devised.

+Potential resource extraction

+NASA has speculated on the feasibility of mining the atmospheres of the outer planets, particularly for helium-3, an isotope of helium that is rare on Earth and could have a very high value per unit mass as thermonuclear fuel.
+Factories stationed in orbit could mine the gas and deliver it to visiting craft.

 It could be possible to build a surface base that would produce fuel for further exploration of the Solar System.
-In 1997, the Artemis Project designed a plan to colonize Europa.
-According to this plan, explorers would drill down into the Europan ice crust, entering the postulated subsurface ocean, where they would inhabit artificial air pockets.